Zach Logue: Oakland Athletics

 On March 16, 2022, the Blue Jays traded Logue, Gunnar Hoglund, Kevin Smith, and Kirby Snead to the Oakland Athletics for Matt Chapman.

-On April 15, 2022, Logue was added to the Athletics roster for their road trip to Toronto as a COVID-related substitute.
-The Athletics designated Logue for assignment after the 2022 season.
+On April 15, he was added to the Athletics roster as a COVID-related substitute.

+Logue made his major league debut on April 19 against the Baltimore Orioles, pitching 1 1/3 scoreless innings and striking out the first batter he faced, Ramón Urías, while recording the win.
+During the season, he pitched 57 innings over 14 games, with a 3–8 record and 6.79 ERA.
+He also made 17 starts for the Triple–A Las Vegas Aviators, with a 3–6 record and 8.12 ERA.
+Logue was designated for assignment by the Athletics on December 21.

 Detroit Tigers

-On December 23, 2022, Logue was claimed off waivers by the Detroit Tigers.
-Logue was then designated for assignment by the Tigers on December 31.
-On January 6, 2023, Logue was sent outright to the Triple-A Toledo Mud Hens.